MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-new-message-encryption-capabilities.md

      Remove-PSSession $session
      ```

-## Next steps: Define mail flow rules to use new OME capabilities
+## Next steps: Define mail flow rules to use Microsoft Purview Message Encryption

-If there are previously configured mail flow rules to encrypt email in your organization, you need to update the existing rules to use the new OME capabilities.
+If there are previously configured mail flow rules to encrypt email in your organization, you need to update the existing rules to use Microsoft Purview Message Encryption.
 For new deployments, you need to create new mail flow rules.

 > [!IMPORTANT]
-> If you do not update existing mail flow rules, your users will continue to receive encrypted mail that uses the previous HTML attachment format, instead of the new seamless OME experience.
+> If you do not update existing mail flow rules, your users will continue to receive encrypted mail that uses the previous HTML attachment format, instead of the new seamless experience.

 Mail flow rules determine under what conditions email messages should be encrypted, as well as conditions for removing that encryption.
 When you set an action for a rule, any messages that match the rule conditions are encrypted when they're sent.

-For steps on creating mail flow rules for OME, see [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md).
+For steps on creating mail flow rules message encryption, see [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md).

-To update existing rules to use the new OME capabilities:
+To update existing rules to use Microsoft Purview Message Encryption:

 1. In the Microsoft 365 admin center, go to **Admin centers** > <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">**Exchange**</a>.
 2. In the Exchange admin center, go to **Mail flow > Rules**.